leonardlan/myTools/debug_checklist.md

     A space character that prevents an automatic line break at its position.
 In Unicode it is encoded as U+00a0.
     It looks like a space but it's not.
     (╯°□°）╯︵ ┻━┻

+## General debug
+- Try closing and opening the software